 When you are first starting out driving, you may not feel very confident in your skills.
-Driving is a big responsibility and poor driving has a lot of serious consequences from traffic tickets to destroying your car to even accidents.
+Driving is a big responsibility, and poor driving has a lot of serious consequences, from traffic tickets to destroying your car to even accidents.
 However, a lack of confidence in your driving skills can also get you in trouble on the road.
-Sometimes you have to make split second decisions to avoid an accident and if you aren’t confident, you make not make that decision in time.
+Sometimes you have to make split-second decisions to avoid an accident, and if you aren’t confident, you do not make that decision in time.
 So one of the most important things to do during driver’s training is to build your confidence.
-That way you can stay safe on the road.
+That way, you can stay safe on the road.
 Here are ten important tips on building your confidence so that you can be a better driver.

-3. Take Time To Learn Your Vehicle Before Driving: Before ever heading out on the road, test all the important functions of the vehicle.
-Make sure you understand the pedal configuration, how to use your turning signals, how to turn on windshield wipers, and all the other dashboard controls.
-That way when you are driving you won’t have to panic looking for something and you can just confidently operate the car.
+- Take Time To Learn Your Vehicle Before Driving: Before ever heading out on the road, test all the important functions of the vehicle.
+Make sure you understand the pedal configuration, use your turning signals, turn on windshield wipers, and all the other dashboard controls.
+That way, when you are driving, you won’t have to panic looking for something, and you can just confidently operate the car.

-5. Start Slow: You don’t have to immediately get on the interstate your first drive out.
+- Start Slow: You don’t have to immediately get on the interstate your first drive out.
 You can take your time.
 Start in a parking lot and drive around until you are comfortable with how to handle the car.
-Then move on to neighbor or country streets where there is less pressure from other drivers and the speed limits are low.
+Then move on to neighbor or country streets where there is less pressure from other drivers and low-speed limits.
 Build your way up to harder roads like highways and interstates.
 Progressively making your driving scenarios more challenging will help you build a lot more confidence.

-6. Pick A Knowledgeable Driving Companion: While you are learning, you will want to pick someone who knows how to drive very well.
+- Pick A Knowledgeable Driving Companion: While you are learning, you will want to pick someone who knows how to drive very well.
 Whether you choose to drive with an instructor or an older relative, you need someone who can tell you how to drive and what to do in different scenarios.
-Also make sure you pick someone encouraging, if you are learning to drive with someone who is impatient or critical, that can be very distracting and damaging to your confidence.
+Also, make sure you pick someone encouraging.
+If you are learning to drive with someone who is impatient or critical, that can be very distracting and damaging to your confidence.

-9. Stay Calm And Relax: At first it can be very scary to get on the road, especially if something unexpected happens like a driver pulls in front of you, an animal runs out, or it starts raining really hard.
-If you are calm, you will be able to make rational decisions, but if you are stressed out, when you encounter the unexpected you will simply react.
+- Stay Calm And Relax: At first, it can be very scary to get on the road, especially if something unexpected happens as a driver pulls in front of you, an animal runs out, or it starts raining really hard.
+If you are calm, you will be able to make rational decisions, but you will react if you are stressed out when you encounter the unexpected.
 That reaction may not be the best choice for the scenario.
 If you find that you are starting to freak out, pull over until you can relax.
-It may feel embarrassing, but it is a much better option that becoming distracted by stress and getting into an accident.
+It may feel embarrassing, but it is a much better option than becoming distracted by stress and getting into an accident.

 So if you are looking to build your driving confidence, check out Traffic School Critics.
 We offer information and reviews on hundreds of online driving schools so you can pick the right one for your needs.
 Check out our website today!